-Did you decide you are going to get rid of some of the excess clutter in your home for your New Year’s Resolution?
-Yay for you!
+Did you decide you are going to get rid of some of the excess clutter in your home?
 This is totally doable and will lead you to more time, more happiness, and an overall sense of feeling good.
 If you do a quick Google search you’ll find there are many benefits to decluttering your home.

-If you made this your goal but you haven’t done any research or know how to get started, you should check out a couple of my previous posts that go over some decluttering basics.
+If you made decluttering a goal but you haven’t done any research or know how to get started, you should check out a couple of my previous posts that go over some decluttering basics.

 If you have done your research, you have probably found a wide variety of methods and opinions for how to declutter your home.
 The truth is there isn’t a single solution that works for everyone, if there were, nobody would have clutter!